-Historically, America’s primary approach to controlling crime and disorder in society is through the act of law enforcement.
+Historically, America’s primary public safety and community crime prevention approach to controlling crime and disorder in society is through the act of law enforcement.
 This approach gave birth to our current 911 system and a mandate on police to direct their attention and resources on arrest and criminal investigation.
 The consequences today are a policing system which is largely responsive in nature, leaving few resources to proactively address the underlying conditions contributing to crime.
 In many communities, this situation has also resulted in division and distrust between the public and authorities, further magnifying conditions which allow criminals to thrive in the environment.

 Managing public safety is at once a complicated science and a sophisticated art.
 Achieving long-term reductions in crime and increased quality of life often requires an integrated approach involving the coordinated activities of government, the private sector, and community organizations aimed at eliminating physical and social disorder conditions and restoring social capital.

 In 2012, CIS created the first private sector-led public safety program as an evolution from the methodology used in CIS-protected communities over the previous 20 years.